 If you are planning an itinerary as an international visitor, Lady Elliot affords less lost time in transfers and travel days.
 Travelling through Hervey Bay also opens up the opportunity to visit World Heritage Listed Fraser Island which is a totally different, but amazing National Park experience.
 If you are lucky enough to be travelling between July and October Hervey Bay is also the best place in the world to experience Humpback whales up close and personal.

 Disclosure : We are Lady Elliot’s biggest domestic agent.
 We are passionate about the reef, nature, our natural environment and the preservation of our dwindling natural spaces.
 Through helping people experience the best of our amazing World Heritage Listed destinations we hope so many more people will recognise the importance of preserving these amazing habitats for our future generations.

 We have put together some fantastic packages and itineraries which highlight the best of our region, including Lady Elliot Island Packages, and Fraser Island Packages.
 Please visit our website for all the details, prices and availability.

-If you are just looking to visit Lady Elliot or want some more information, availability, tips or prices, feel free to email myself or Yong directly or call any time +61 (0)7 4124 5500.
+If you are just looking to visit Lady Elliot or want some more information, availability, tips or prices, feel free to email Yong directly or call any time +61 (0)7 4124 5500.
 We are regional experts for all tours, restaurants, activities and anything else to do with Hervey Bay, Lady Elliot, Fraser Island and the Fraser Coast, and would be thrilled to help you plan the best itinerary for your visit to our "naturally" blessed region!